MattDerry/model_predictive_navigation/README.md

 2) Rviz will automatically open, select "2D Nav Goal" button and place a goal pose in the scene

 3) Turtlebot will begin navigating to desire goal pose

+## Notes About Planner
+The planner consists of two nodes `mpepc_trajectory` and `mpepc_plan`.
+The goal request goes to `mpepc_trajectory` which then initiates the planner `mpepc_plan` to find subgoals online using a cost function optimization.
+The subgoals are published back to `mpepc_trajectory` which then uses a graceful control law to drive to the subgoal.
+The planning time horizon is further than the replan rate, so the subgoal is not achieved until it is placed on the final goal.